-1 (7) or more service technicians or installers or who is located in an area outside of an urban area 2 as defined by the United States bureau of the census.
-3 (18)(22) "Local government collections" means collections completed by household 4 hazardous waste facilities, solid waste management agencies, environmental managemen 5 agencies, or the department of health.
+1 (7) or more service technicians or installers or who is located in an area outside of an urban area, 2 as defined by the United States bureau of the census.
+3 (18)(22) "Local government collections" means collections completed by household 4 hazardous waste facilities, solid waste management agencies, environmental management 5 agencies, or the department of health.
 6 23-24.9-9.
 Disposal ban (a) Except as otherwise provided for in this chapter, after 7 July 1, 2006, no person shall dispose of mercury-added products in a manner other than by 8 recycling or disposal as hazardous waste.
 Mercury from mercury-added products may not be 9 discharged to water, wastewater treatment, and wastewater disposal systems except when it is 10 done in compliance with local, state, and federal applicable requirements.
-11 (b) If a formulated mercury-added product is a cosmetic or pharmaceutical produc 12 subject to the regulatory requirements relating to mercury of the federal Food and Drug 13 Administration, then the product is exempt from the requirements of this section.
-14 (c) This section shall not apply to: (1) anyone who disposes of a mercury-added button 15 cell battery; or (2) mercury-added components as contained in motor vehicles except as provided 16 in subdivision 23-24.9-10(b)(2) and in accordance with such regulations as may be adopted by 17 the department in order to achieve the purposes of subdivision 23-24.9-10(b)(2); and (3 18 households disposing of lamps and products containing lamps.
-19 (d) The restrictions on the disposal of mercury-added components in motor vehicles shall 20 be as set forth in subsection (a) of this section effective January 1, 2006, and shall be 21 implemented as provided for in subdivision (c)(2) of this section and subdivision 23-24.9 22 10(b)(2).
+11 (b) If a formulated mercury-added product is a cosmetic or pharmaceutical product 12 subject to the regulatory requirements relating to mercury of the federal Food and Drug 13 Administration, then the product is exempt from the requirements of this section.
+14 (c) This section shall not apply to: (1) anyone who disposes of a mercury-added button 15 cell battery; or (2) mercury-added components as contained in motor vehicles except as provided 16 in subdivision 23-24.9-10(b)(2) and in accordance with such regulations as may be adopted by 17 the department in order to achieve the purposes of subdivision 23-24.9-10(b)(2); and (3) 18 households disposing of lamps and products containing lamps.
+19 (d) The restrictions on the disposal of mercury-added components in motor vehicles shall 20 be as set forth in subsection (a) of this section effective January 1, 2006, and shall be 21 implemented as provided for in subdivision (c)(2) of this section and subdivision 23-24.9- 22 10(b)(2).
 23 (e) The restrictions on amalgam waste recycling and disposal shall be implemented as 24 provided for in § 23-24.9-9.3.
-25 (f) Any contractor who replaces a mercury-containing thermostat from a building shal 26 recycle the thermostat using its own collection container provided by thermostat manufacturers 27 or deliver the mercury-containing thermostat to an appropriate wholesaler, retailer or local 28 government collection for recycling.
-29 (g) Any contractor who demolishes a building shall remove any mercury-containing 30 thermostats from the building prior to demolition and shall deliver the mercury-containing state that is participating in an energy efficiency and/or weatherization program supported or administered in whole or in part by any department, agency, instrumentality, or political thermostats to an appropriate wholesaler, retailer or collection location for recycling.

-(h) Any person who replaces a mercury-containing thermostat from any location in the subdivision of the state or conducted as a result of any statutory requirement, including but not limited to, demand-side management pursuant to, household hazardous waste drop-off event §
+25 (f) Any contractor who replaces a mercury-containing thermostat from a building shall 26 recycle the thermostat using its own collection container provided by thermostat manufacturers, 27 or deliver the mercury-containing thermostat to an appropriate wholesaler, retailer or local 28 government collection for recycling.
+29 (g) Any contractor who demolishes a building shall remove any mercury-containing 30 thermostats from the building prior to demolition and shall deliver the mercury-containing 31 thermostats to an appropriate wholesaler, retailer or collection location for recycling.
+32 (h) Any person who replaces a mercury-containing thermostat from any location in the state that is participating in an energy efficiency and/or weatherization program supported or administered in whole or in part by any department, agency, instrumentality, or political subdivision of the state or conducted as a result of any statutory requirement, including but not limited to, demand-side management pursuant to, household hazardous waste drop-off event §

-3 39-2-1.2, or least-cost procurement pursuant to § 39-1-27.7, shall deliver the mercury-containing
+39-2-1.2, or least-cost procurement pursuant to § 39-1-27.7, shall deliver the mercury-containing